tidymodels/tidymodels.org-legacy/content/books/tidytext/index.md

 ![](cover.png)

-This book serves as an introduction of text mining using the tidytext package and other tidy tools in R. The functions provided by the tidytext package are relatively simple; what is important are the possible applications.
-Thus, this book provides compelling examples of real text mining problems.
+This practical book provides an introduction to text mining using tidy data principles in R, focusing on exploratory data analysis for text.
+Using tidy data principles can make text mining task easier and more effective; in this book, learn how to manipulate, summarize, and visualize characteristics of text using these methods and R packages from the tidy tool ecosystem.

 An **HTML version** of this text can be found at [`https://www.tidytextmining.com/`](https://www.tidytextmining.com/).